COIMA Headquarters

 • Micro location trends: analysis of the most recognised locations and of those that will become strategic in the future in relation to infrastructure changes.

-COIMA constantly works at identifying and monitoring risks both during the underwriting phase and in the management phase once the acquisition is completed, through a combination of research and detailed asset level analysis.
+COIMA constantly works at identifying and monitoring risks both during the underwriting phase and in the management phase once the acquisition is completed.
+This is achieved through a combination of research and detailed asset level analysis.
 COIMA’s vertically integrated approach allows it to monitor the performances and management of risks across the entire value creation process.

 Sector Forecasts

-The industrial sector in Italy has recorded an excellent performance in the first half of 2022, reaching an historical record in investment volume.
-Ongoing trends including technology driven retail consumption, urbanisation and sustainability have been accelerated by the pandemic and impacted logistics demand particularly in terms of product type.
+INDUSTRIAL: Ongoing trends including technology-driven retail consumption, urbanisation and sustainability have been accelerated by the pandemic and impacted logistics demand particularly in terms of product type.
 Last-mile assets have become even more strategic to shorten delivery.
 COIMA is targeting to upgrade the obsolete stock to meet international grade-A and sustainability standards and to unlock development opportunities.
-The Italian market offers an attractive entry point as logistics yields trade at a premium compared to other European markets and the rental fundamentals are supported by a demand and supply mismatch.
+The Italian market offers an attractive entry point as logistics rental growth has just started lagging behind other key European markets, with solid fundamentals supported by a demand and supply mismatch.

-The rise of remote working as a response to COVID-19 has led to the widespread adoption of hybrid work models, combining office presence and work from home.
-This structural shift is expected to partially reduce the aggregate space needs of tenants.
-However, the decrease in space need should be understood vis-a-vis some transformative trends in the office product demand.
+OFFICE: The rise of remote working has led to the widespread adoption of hybrid work models, combining office presence and work from home.
+This structural shift is expected to partially reduce the aggregate space required by tenants which will be more focused on the quality and on the location of their offices.
+However, the decrease in space need should be understood vis-à-vis some transformative trends in the office product demand.
 Office layouts are set to change, with the reduction of individual desks to be in part offset by increasing demand for more collaborative spaces.
 Tenants are expected to be more focused on quality versus quantity, selecting products with higher standards in terms of sustainability, location and technology.
 COIMA expects demand for grade-A offices in attractive locations to continue to outpace supply, as the Italian grade-A stock is significantly below other European peers.

-Institutional interest for residential investment has been growing given the resilience demonstrated by the sector during the COVID-19 crisis.
+RESIDENTIAL: Institutional interest for residential investment has been growing given the resilience demonstrated by the sector during the last years, following the COVID-19 crisis.
 While on a growing trend, institutional investments in Italy still represent a marginal fraction of total residential transactions.
-The Italian housing stock is mostly characterized by old and inefficient buildings, not in line with a changing demand focused on modern spaces.
+The Italian housing stock is mostly characterised by old and inefficient buildings, not in line with a changing demand focused on modern spaces and sustainability.
 Demand is also increasingly shifting from ownership to leasing, offering opportunities in the residential for rent segment as the stock of institutional products is currently negligible.
-The market timing is interesting, with growing transactions and attractive pricing more aligned to fundamental valuations than other European markets.
+The market timing is interesting, with growing transactions and attractive pricing more aligned to fundamental valuations than other European markets in a regulatory context always more focused on reaching carbon neutrality by 2050.
 COIMA believes that Italy offers compelling investment opportunities, leveraging on exiting gaps, demand changes and market timing.

 Strategic Corporate Development

-COIMA SGR, in application of the European regulation 2019/2088 (SFDR), decided to adopt the “comply” approach when considering the negative effects of its investment decisions on ESG sustainability factors.
-COIMA’s ESG objectives for the next few years follow the decarbonisation guidelines of the European Union.
-100% of the Group’s new developments will be already aligned with the 2050 decarbonisation target of 2°C and will be both LEED® and WELL® certified.
+COIMA SGR, in application of the European regulation 2019/2088 (SFDR), decided to adopt the ‘comply’ approach when considering the negative effects of its investment decisions on ESG sustainability factors.
+COIMA’s ESG objectives for the next few years follow the decarbonisation guidelines of the EU.
+100% of the group’s new developments will be already aligned with the 2050 decarbonisation target of 2°C and will be both LEED® and WELL® certified.

 Performance Verification